nuuuwan/news_lk3_data/README.md

 *2024-04-23 09:42:00* · [`adaderanalk`](https://www.adaderana.lk/news/98789/ten-dead-as-two-helicopters-crash-during-military-rehearsal-in-malaysia-) · `en`

-Ten crew members have died after two navy helicopters collided in mid-air during a military rehearsal for a Royal Malaysian Navy parade.
+Two Malaysian navy helicopters collided in mid-air as they flew in formation during a rehearsal for a military parade, killing all 10 crew on board.

-One of the choppers clipped the rotor of the other before the two crashed into the ground, footage published on local media show.
+One of the aircraft clipped the rotor of the other before the two crashed into the ground, footage published on local media showed.

-The incident took place in the Malaysian town of Lumut, which is home to a navy base.
+The incident took place at 09:30 local time (02:30 BST) in the Malaysian town of Lumut, which is home to a Royal Malaysian Navy base.

+“All victims were confirmed dead on site and the remains were sent to the [Lumut] Military Hospital for identification,” said the Royal Malaysian Navy.

+It added that it would form a committee to investigate the cause of the incident.

-One of the helicopters is believed to have crashed onto a running track, while the other crashed into a swimming pool nearby.
+One of the helicopters, a HOM M503-3 with seven people on board, is believed to have crashed onto a running track.

-◼️
+The other, a Fennec M502-6 carrying the other three victims, crashed into a swimming pool nearby.

+The state’s fire and rescue department said it was alerted to the incident at 09:50 local time (01:50 GMT).

+...

 [Data](articles/f2437918.json)